 uniting the students from the Agricultural Division and the

 Long Island moved away from an agriculture-based economy, so too did

 the programs offered by the college.
-During the 1980젴he
+During the 1980’s, the

 agricultural programs were discontinued.
 Only Ornamental

-the campus are maintained by students of this department and are
+part of the campus are maintained by students of this department and

 college is currently known by the name Farmingdale State College.